Nathan Huggins

 Nathan Irvin Huggins (January 14, 1927 – December 5, 1989) was a distinguished American historian, author and educator.
 As a leading scholar in the field of African American studies, he was W. E. B. Du Bois Professor of History and of Afro-American Studies at Harvard University as well as director of the W. E. B. Du Bois Institute for Afro-American Research.
-He died in Cambridge, Massachusetts, aged 62.
+He died of cancer in Cambridge, Massachusetts, aged 62.

 Early life

 Huggins was born in Chicago, Illinois, on January 14, 1927.
 His father was Winston J. Huggins, an African-American waiter and railroad worker, and his mother was Marie Warsaw, a Jewish woman.
 When Huggins was 12 years old, his father left the family and his mother moved them to San Francisco, California.
 Marie Warsaw died two years later, leaving 14-year-old Nathan and his sister on their own.
 Huggins attended high school and worked as a warehouseman, longshoreman, and porter.
 Near the end of World War II, he was drafted and completed high school in the army.
 Huggins later used the GI Bill of Rights to enter the University of California, Berkeley.